A new approach to the mean-field limit of Vlasov-Fokker-Planck equations: Introduction

 A direct consequence of our approach is the first ever derivation of the mean-field limit for the repulsive Vlasov-Poisson-Fokker-Planck over a finite time interval.
 This applies to any chaotic initial data in dimension~$d=2$ and for initial data with more restrictive energy bound in any dimension~$d\geq 3$.
 We are expecting to extend this derivation in a future work to any chaotic initial data in any dimension~$d\geq 2$ by decomposing appropriately the initial data.

 The paper is structured as follows: We start in Section 2 with the notations and main results.
-We first state our main result, Theorem~\ref{Conv}, that proves the convergence to the Vlasov-Fokker-Planck equation as $N$ tend to infinity.
+We first state our main result, Theorem~\ref{Conv}, that proves the convergence to the Vlasov-Fokker-Planck equation as $N$ tend to infinity followed with a Theorem~\ref{quantitative} proving quantitative estimates for singular kernels in $L^2$.
 We next introduce Proposition \ref{propLp} which states the explicit propagation of weighted $L^p$ bounds on the marginals.
 We in particular discuss more thoroughly the limitations and possible extensions of our approach after stating Proposition~\ref{propLp}.
-Section 3 is devoted to the proof of Proposition~\ref{propLp} and Theorem~\ref{Conv} from the key technical contribution of the article around Lemma~\ref{technicalLemma}.
+Section 3 is devoted to the proof of Proposition~\ref{propLp} and Theorem~\ref{Conv} from the key technical contribution of the article around Lemma~\ref{technicalLemma} and ends with the proof of Theorem~\ref{quantitative}.